GeoscienceAustralia/GeodePy/docs/tutorials/transformtut.rst

     >>-4050634.051819 4220935.13646 -2533555.369303

-Now the transformation parameters need to be entered.
-Within Geodepy there are many transformaton parameters already entered within the constants module.
+Now we need some transformation parameters.
+Within Geodepy there are many transformaton parameters already present within the constants module.
 A table of these can be seen :ref:`here <features/constants/transform>`.
-If the transformation needed isn't currently in Geodepy, new transofmrations can be added using the :ref:`transformation class <transclass>`.
+If the transformation needed isn't currently in Geodepy, new transformations can be added using the :ref:`transformation class <transclass>`.
 Here the agd66_to_gda94 transformation will be used.

 .. code:: python